yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Localization is an ongoing effort, and anyone can contribute [here](https://www.transifex.com/yuzu-emulator/yuzu).
 This time the community {{< gh-hovercard "9166" "added support for a new language, Ukrainian!" >}}
 This addition is possible thanks to the work done  by [Docteh](https://github.com/Docteh) and GillianMC.
+Keep at it, guys, we're all with you.

 Docteh also {{< gh-hovercard "9180" "fixed the translation of pop-up warnings" >}} that show up when trying to remove game content.